Doctor Backflow LLC

 Backflow

-The unwanted reverse flow of water within a plumbing system due to sudden pressure fluctuations.
-This may cause backflow conditions and likely a health risk allowing contaminants such as chemicals, bacteria and/or wastewater to enter the water supply.
+The unwanted reverse flow of water within a plumbing system.
+Sudden pressure fluctuations may cause backflow conditions and likely a health risk allowing contaminants such as chemicals, bacteria, viruses and parasites to enter the water supply.

 Backflow Test Purpose